jsuper/aerith/README.md

 # About this project

 This project the the corrected revision about https://java.net/projects/aerith.
-Every copyrights blong to the authors of this project.
+Every copyrights blong to the authors of that project.

 I have fixed all compilation errors with [jogl 2.x](https://jogamp.org/jogl/www/)